-Contributions for capital that meet the definition of a liability are referred to as deferred capital contributions.
-Amounts are recognized into revenue as the liability is extinguished over the useful life of the asset.
+Capital contributions for the purpose of acquiring or developing a depreciable tangible capital asset are referred to as deferred capital contributions.
+Amounts are recognized into revenue at the same rate that amortization of the tangible capital asset is recorded.
 Treasury Board provided direction on accounting treatment as disclosed in Note 2.